eBay/Flink-SQL-Extension/README.md

 ## How to use
 After you have downloaded this extension, follow the below steps to set up and start coding.

-### 1. Configure your flink cluster
+### 1. Configure your Flink cluster

-  Before directly submit flink sql from our editor, please go to settings to configure the following three fields:
+  Before directly submit Flink SQL from our editor, please go to settings to configure the following three fields:
   - Flink Dashboard URL
   - Flink Package Path
   - Command to start Flink SQL Client